William Whitelaw: Early life

 Whitelaw was born in Edinburgh, Scotland, and raised at the family home, "Monklands", on Thurlow Road in Nairn.
 He never met his father, William Alexander Whitelaw, born 1892, a member of a Scottish family of the landed gentry, who died in 1919 after service in the Argyll and Sutherland Highlanders in the First World War, when his son was still a baby.
-Whitelaw was brought up by his mother, Helen, a daughter of Major-General Francis Russell of Aden, a local councillor in Nairn, and his paternal grandfather, William Whitelaw (1868–1946), of Gartshore, Dunbartonshire, an Old Harrovian who had been educated at Trinity College, Cambridge, a landowner, briefly Conservative MP for Perth, 1892–1895, and chairman of the London and North-Eastern Railway Company.
-One of his great-aunts by marriage, born Dorothy Sarah Disraeli, was the niece of former Prime Minister and author Benjamin Disraeli.
+Whitelaw was brought up by his mother, Helen, a daughter of Major General Francis Russell, MP for Cheltenham and a military attaché, and his paternal grandfather William Whitelaw.
+One of his great-aunts by marriage, born Dorothy Sarah Disraeli, was the niece of former Prime Minister Benjamin Disraeli.

 Whitelaw was educated first at Wixenford School, Wokingham, before passing the entrance exam to Winchester College.
 From there he went up to Trinity College, Cambridge, where he won a blue for golf and joined the Officer Training Corps.
 By chance he was in a summer camp in 1939 on the outbreak of the Second World War and was granted a regular, not wartime, commission in the British Army, in the Scots Guards, later serving in the 6th Guards Tank Brigade, a separate unit from the Guards Armoured Division.
 He commanded Churchill tanks in Normandy during the Second World War and during Operation Bluecoat in late July 1944.
 His was the first Allied unit to encounter German Jagdpanther tank destroyers, being attacked by three out of the twelve Jagdpanthers which were in Normandy.

 The battalion's second-in-command was killed when his tank was hit in front of Whitelaw's eyes; Whitelaw succeeded to this position, holding it, with the rank of major, throughout the advance through the Netherlands into Germany and until the end of the war.
-He was awarded the Military Cross for his actions at Caumont; a photograph of Field-Marshal Bernard Montgomery pinning the medal to his chest appears in his memoirs.
+He was awarded the Military Cross for his actions at Caumont; a photograph of Field Marshal Bernard Montgomery pinning the medal to his chest appears in his memoirs.
 After the end of the war in Europe, Whitelaw's unit was to have taken part in the invasion of Japan, but the Pacific War ended before this.
 Instead he was posted to Palestine, before leaving the army in 1946 to take care of the family estates of Gartshore and Woodhall in Lanarkshire, which he inherited on the death of his grandfather.